dwarvesf/playground/01_literature/Engineering/AI/prevent-prompt-injection.md

 -----------
 ```

-- **Fine Tuning**: Yes, of course,we can fine-tune the model with a dataset that contains a variety of prompts and responses.
+- **Fine Tuning**: Yes, of course, we can fine-tune the model with a dataset that contains a variety of prompts and responses.
 This can help the model to understand the context and intent of the prompts, and to generate appropriate responses.

 There are several more methods like: XML Tagging, Sandwich Defense, Instruction Defense,...